StarRocks/starrocks/docs/en/administration/Query_planning.md

 ### System variable hint

-You can set one or more [system variables](../reference/System_variable.md) hints by using `/*+ SET_VAR(var_name = value) */` in SELECT and SUBMIT TASK statements, or in the SELECT clause that is included in other statement, such as CREATE MATERIALIZED VIEW AS SELECT and CREATE VIEW AS SELECT.
+You can use a `SET_VAR` hint to set one or more [system variables](../reference/System_variable.md) in SELECT and SUBMIT TASK statements, or in the SELECT clause that is included in other statement, such as CREATE MATERIALIZED VIEW AS SELECT and CREATE VIEW AS SELECT.

 #### Syntax